earthly/website/blog/_posts/2023-06-19-bazel-with-rust.md

 One of the key features of Bazel is its ability to speed up builds and tests.
 Bazel's caching and dependency analysis features facilitate fast, incremental builds.
 This makes it possible to quickly iterate on code changes, which can be especially useful for large teams working on a codebase.
 Additionally, Bazel supports multiple languages and platforms, including [Rust](https://www.rust-lang.org), and can be extended to support new languages.

-In this article, you'll learn how to prepare your workspace, run and test your code, and develop a basic application using Rust with Bazel.
+In this article, you'll learn how to prepare your workspace, run, and test your code, and develop a basic application using Rust with Bazel.
 By the end of this article, you'll know how to use Bazel to streamline your development workflow and improve the efficiency of your builds and tests.

 ## How Rust and Bazel Work Together